 Dürer’s father was also called Albert, he was a goldsmith in Gyula, Hungary.
 His father was Anton Ajtósi, a goldsmith, and his mother’s name was Erzsébet.
 Albert was born in Gyula about 1427 and died in 1502 in Nürnberg.

-The family was also dealing with breeding horses and cattle on the fields near to Ajtós.
+The family was also dealing with breeding horses and cattle on the fields near Ajtós.
 Albert’s brothers were called László, János while his sister was Erzsébet.
-László became a leather-belt maker while János became a Catholic priest in (Nagy)Várad.
+László became a leather belt maker while János became a Catholic priest in (Nagy)Várad.
 László’s son, Niklas Unger became a goldsmith and settled down in Köln.

 We know that Jr. Albrecht Durer introduced classical motifs into Northern art, through his knowledge of Italian artists and German Latinists, thus securing his reputation as one of the most important figures of the Northern Renaissance.

-What could have he preserved from his family’s Hungarian ties?
-He did use his Hungarian nobility and coat of arms but he was serving Emperor Maximilian I (1459-1519) and it may not have been too lucky to boast with his Hungarian roots.
-Habsburg Maximilian was the great enemy of Hungarian King Matthias and he was the one who reached his hands („while others make wars, you just marry, happy Austria” as the saying went) for the Hungarian throne, after all.
+What could he have preserved from his family’s Hungarian ties?
+He did use his Hungarian nobility and coat of arms but he was serving Emperor Maximilian I (1459-1519) and for him, it may not have been too lucky to boast about his Hungarian roots.
+Habsburg Maximilian was the great enemy of Hungarian King Matthias and he was the one who reached his hands („While others make wars, you just marry, happy Austria” as the saying went) for the Hungarian throne, after all.

-In all cases, the origin of Albrecht Dürer can point towards the Kingdom of Hungary where the Renaissance first appeared north of the Alps and spread to German and other northern lands.
+In all cases, the origin of Albrecht Dürer can point to the Kingdom of Hungary where the Renaissance first appeared north of the Alps and spread to German and other northern lands.